MattRowe18/CARLA/docs/source/index.rst

 Within each class is a ``tick()`` function, this function is called when the simulation is advanced and the various weather parameters governing the angular position of the sun, the amount of rain, fog and clouds are modified by a set amount.
 The ``Weather`` class calls both the
 ``Sun`` and ``Storm`` classes.

-The dynamic_weather script sets up a connection to CARLA at line 132, after parsing the command line arguments:
+The ``dynamic_weather.py`` script sets up a connection to CARLA at line 132, after parsing the command line arguments:

 .. code-block:: python